Gabriel2409/obsidian_notes/Snowflake - Access Control.md

 ### RBAC and DAC

 - Two ways:
-  - RBAC: Privilege granted to a role granted to a user, similar to [[Azure - RBAC]],
+  - **RBAC**: Privilege granted to a role granted to a user, similar to [[Azure - RBAC]],
-  - DAC (Discretionary access control): each object has its owner who in turn can grant access to that object
+  - **DAC** (Discretionary access control): each object has its owner who in turn can grant access to that object
     - Every securable object is owned by a single role, which can be seen when running `SHOW ...`
     - the owner can grant and remove privileges, transfer ownership to another role,..
     - Access to objects is also defined by privileges granted to roles

 ### Role

-- A role is an entity to which privileges on securable objects can be granted (GRANT) or revoked (REVOKE): `GRANT USAGE ON DATABASE MYDB TO ROLE MYROLE;`
+- A role is an entity to which privileges on securable objects can be granted with`GRANT` or revoked with `REVOKE`: `GRANT USAGE ON DATABASE MYDB TO ROLE MYROLE;`
 - roles are assigned to users and a user can switch between roles within a snowflake session.
 - As roles are also securable objects, roles can be granted to other roles as well: `GRANT ROLE ROLE3 TO ROLE ROLE2`: parent roles inherit privileges of children roles